Creating issues based on Initiatives

 Once an entity passes an action item, Cortex will attempt to close out the corresponding issue.
 If Cortex is unable to close a issue, a comment will be left notifying you that an action item is now Passing.
 Cortex will go through this process any time a Scorecard is refreshed and rules are reevaluated.

 If a new rule is added to an Initiative, a new issue will be created opened based on the configuration you’ve defined.
-Cortex will also reopen issues for existing configurations if a passing action item reverts to failure.
+Cortex will also reopen issues for existing configurations if a passing action item reverts to failure, including issues that have been manually closed by a user.

 When using issue configurations, think about what makes the most sense for your team.
 You can create just one configuration for an Initiative, so that all Cortex-created issues are directed to a single project for team members to pick up from there.